redkite-labs/redkitecms-docs/book/add-custom-block-advanced-part-1.rst

         }
     }

-This block has three attributes handled by a json markup which are declared in the **getDefaultValue** method.
+This block's default value is made by a json markup and it is defined by the file and description attributes, declared in the **getDefaultValue** method.

-The first step to take is to render the file as link, so we must override the default **renderHtml** method as follows:
+We must override the default **renderHtml** method to render the file as link, as
+follows:

 .. code-block:: php